woodstockcs/labs/mario-python/README.md

 ![screenshot of Mario jumping up a right-aligned pyramid](pyramid.png)

-Let's recreate that pyramid in C, albeit in text, using hashes (`#`) for bricks, a la the below.
+Let's recreate that pyramid in Python, albeit in text, using hashes (`#`) for bricks, a la the below.
 Each hash is a bit taller than it is wide, so the pyramid itself is also be taller than it is wide.

 ```
        #